cwaldbieser/grouper_jython_scripts/README.rst

 Grouper Scripts
 ===============

+These scripts depend on the Grouper Shell Wrappers Jython REPL (see https://github.com/cwaldbieser/grouper_shell_wrappers).
 These scripts work with the Jython wrapper script from GSH (:file:`jython_grouper.py`).

 * `events.py`: Trigger additional actions based on events.